Duel Original · Tunable variance

 Are 'cold streaks' real?

 Each roll is independent.
-Streaks happen because of variance, not because of memory.
-Past results don't change the next roll's probability.
+Streaks happen because of variance, not memory.
+Past results do not change the probability of the next roll.

 Can I auto-bet Dice with stop-loss?